 A: A single dose of Canada’s COVID-19 vaccines offer at least 80 per cent protection against severe outcomes, including hospitalization and death.
 However, second doses are needed to get the most long-lasting protection against the virus.

-Q: Are additional / third doses of the COVID-19 vaccine being offered?
+Q: Who is eligible for third doses of the COVID-19 vaccine?

-A: Third / additional doses of the COVID-19 vaccine are available for eligible groups, including:
+A: Third doses of the COVID-19 vaccine are available for eligible groups, including:

 See Additional Doses

 How to book: ahs.ca/covidvaccine

 Q: Who is eligible for additional doses for travel?

 A: Albertans may be eligible for up to two additional doses of COVID-19 vaccine to meet international travel requirements.
 Albertans need to research and understand which COVID-19 vaccines are accepted at their destination.
 Health Link staff is unable to provide travel destination requirements.
 No proof of travel is required for booking an appointment nor are there restrictions on type of travel.

 Q: Why are some Albertans able to get an additional vaccine for travel?